5733d9e2be6485d52ffa08870cabdee0/sandbox/FILTERS.md

 ## Combining filters

-When a `Filter` array contain more than one entry, the entries are additive.
+When a `Filter` array contain more than one entry, the entries are ANDed, meaning all entries must match for the `Filter` to be true.
 Assume a `Filter` of:

 ```json